trthatcher/DiscriminantAnalysis.jl/doc/index.rst

 -------------------------------------

-Canonical discriminant analysis expands upon linear discriminant analysis by noting that the class centroids lie in a subspace of dimension :math:'k-1'.
+Canonical discriminant analysis expands upon linear discriminant analysis by noting that the class centroids lie in a :math:`k-1` dimensional subspace of the :math:`p` dimensions of the data.

 Using LDA to do QDA
 -------------------